jesster2k10/react-native-bubble-select/README.md

 - The iOS version is based off of [Magnetic](https://github.com/efremidze/Magnetic)
 - The Android version is based off of [Bubble-Picker](https://github.com/igalata/Bubble-Picker)

+## Known Issues

+### iOS

+- on certain occasions only half of the bubbles are shown on the screen #2

+### Android

+- the title of each bubble must be unique else the wrong element may be returned
+- hot reloading does not work #3
+- selection handlers are not triggered

 ## Roadmap